-Around 30% of graduates use their associate degree as a stepping-stone to pursuing a bachelor's in nursing.
-This option is quite good for individuals that have not worked as LVN/LPN but would like to start their careers as registered nurses.
+Around 30% of graduates use their associate degree in nursing as a stepping-stone to pursuing a bachelor's in nursing.
+This option is good for individuals that have not worked as an LPN/LVN but would like to start their careers as registered nurses.

 At this level of nursing, most nursing degree programs are offered through vocational schools or community colleges.
-Because the program is flexible and is typically conducted through night and weekend courses, it takes around 2 years to complete assuming you have a high school diploma or equivalent.
+This program is flexible and typically conducted through night and weekend courses.
+Therefore, it takes around 2 years to complete assuming you have a high school diploma or equivalent.

-Those with no prior experience must complete a standard ADN.
+Those with no prior experience must obtain a standard ADN.
 However, LPNs can often earn their degrees more quickly by receiving credit for previous coursework and, in some cases, work experience.

-With an ADN, you are one step closer to pursuing a Bachelor’s Degree.
-Tuition reimbursement by some employers is offered for licensed practical nurses that choose to pursue becoming an RN.
+With an ADN, you are one step closer to pursuing a Bachelor's Degree.
+Some employers offer tuition reimbursement to licensed practical nurses who choose to pursue becoming an RN.

-This bridge program takes into account the work experience you may have already put in as an LPN.
-This means that you will not be required to complete the traditional 4-year bachelor's degree and instead can pursue a liberal arts education.
+This bridge nursing program takes into account the work experience you may have already put in as an LPN.
+You are not required to complete the traditional 4-year bachelor's degree and may pursue a liberal arts education.
 Once you have completed the program, you will be qualified to work at the RN level.

 Students can attend part-time liberal arts classes at their own pace at this level of nursing.
 However, a full-time student can complete the curriculum in four academic semesters or about two years.

 Bachelor of Science in Nursing (BSN)

 A four-year bachelor of science in nursing BSN degree requires commitment and dedication.
 Some students find they can work and take care of their families while pursuing their degrees.
-However, lab time and coursework require extra effort on the part of the student at this level.
+However, lab time and coursework in BSN programs require extra effort on the part of the student at this level.

 If you are an RN with an associate's degree (ADN), the RN to BSN has been designed for you.
 By enrolling, RNs can save a lot of money and time in obtaining their bachelor's.